 Dreaming in Black & White.
-It’s funny how sometimes the picture comes to me when I’m at the location, and sometimes it’s just there in my head.
-A lot of this project has been pre-planning locations and sometimes it works out and I take the shot, other times it just happens, and then still it comes to me well before hand.
-For Doors Open Toronto I had a couple of possible locations that could’ve served for Week 22, one being the gorgeous RC Harris Water Treatment plant, but I really had no desire to drive out to Scarborough, then find a place there to park my car and ride the TTC into the downtown core for a majority of the Doors Open Locations.
-So I reformulated my route which gave me lots of options.
-But the Friday before I saw the photo I wanted in a dream, the location Commerce Court North, and exactly how I wanted it to work.
-Now I had visited Commerce Court North back in 2010, and fell for the place.
-This was once the tallest building in the whole British Empire, built in 1930 and designed in the Beaux-Arts style, which is one of my favourite styles.
-As for the look, I wanted something contrasty, deep blacks and bright whites, so I went and pushed the film up to ASA-800, and used another roll film formula for Tri-X 400, which I really enjoyed working with last year.
+It’s funny how sometimes the picture comes to me at the location, and sometimes it’s just there in my head.
+A lot of this project has been pre-planning locations, and sometimes it works out, and I take the shot; other times, it just happens, and it still comes to me well beforehand.
+For Doors Open Toronto, I had a couple of possible locations that could’ve served for Week 22, one being the gorgeous RC Harris Water Treatment plant.
+I had no desire to drive out to Scarborough and then find a place to park my car and ride the TTC into the downtown core for most of the Doors Open Locations.
+So I reformulated my route, which gave me lots of options.
+But the Friday before, I saw the photo I wanted in a dream, the location of Commerce Court North, and exactly how I wanted it to work.
+Now I visited Commerce Court North back in 2010, and fell for the place.
+This was once the tallest building in the British Empire, built in 1930 and designed in the Beaux-Arts style, one of my favourite styles.
+As for the look, I wanted something contrasty, with deep blacks and bright whites, so I went and pushed the film up to ASA-800 and used another roll film formula for Tri-X 400, which I enjoyed working with last year.

 Modified Anniversary Speed Graphic – Schneider-Kreuznack Angulon 1:6,8/90 – Kodak Tri-X Pan (320TXP)